Current Market Trends

 Population: 28 million (2016)

-In 2016, the national health system began to deteriorate due to an economic downturn caused by the discovery of previously non-disclosed government loans.
-The government’s lack of transparency in public debt portfolio led international donors and the IMG to suspend budget support.
-As a result, the Ministry of Health has very limited ability to provide assistance to the population, implement new national projects, or purchase medical equipment.
+In 2016, the national health system began to deteriorate due to an economic downturn caused by the discovery of previously undisclosed government loans.
+The government’s lack of transparency in public debt portfolio led international donors and the IMF to suspend budget support.
+As a result, the Ministry of Health is limited in its ability to provide assistance to the population, implement new national projects, and purchase medical equipment.

 Using an agent or distributor helps to establish and secure a market presence in Mozambique in addition to building personal connections and relationships.
 Furthermore, agents help companies overcome licensing and other time-consuming requirements, as well as stay abreast of regulatory changes.
 In general, finding a reliable agent or distributor requires a visit to meet with local businesspeople.
 The U.S. Commercial Service in Mozambique assists U.S. firms interested in building a relationship with local partners.

 Many companies acknowledge the value of establishing a local office in Mozambique to assist in dealing with local officials and clients.
 At a minimum, this involves registration with government institutions, namely the Ministry of Industry and Commerce, City Municipality and National Customs Agency.
 Consultation with the Investments Promotion Center (CPI) is recommended to learn about tax breaks and other incentives that exist for certain types of investments.
 Licensing and other time-consuming requirements remain a problem, and institutionalized red tape can obstruct or delay the securing of local licenses and permits.
 Coordination with the relevant government ministries or regulatory agencies is important to avoid unnecessary delays.
 Most U.S. firms hire a consulting firm to assist with the registration process, and small-to-medium-sized businesses can expect to experience longer delays.